AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/known-issues-patches-attached/update-advanced-reporting-to-run-on-its-own-cron-group.md

 ---
-description: This article provides a patch for the known issue for Adobe Commerce on cloud infrastructure 2.3.0 where Advanced Reporting is not showing any data.
-This is because Advanced Reporting job `analytics_collect_data` is not executed according to schedule.
-This article provides a patch that will create an Advanced Reporting cron group `analytics`.
+title: Update Advanced Reporting to run on its own cron group
 labels: 2.3.0,Advanced Reporting,Magento Commerce Cloud,known issues,no data,patch,troubleshooting,Adobe Commerce,cloud infrastructure,on-premises
-title: Update Advanced Reporting to run on its own cron group
 ---

-# Update Advanced Reporting to run on its own cron group

 This article provides a patch for the known issue for Adobe Commerce on cloud infrastructure 2.3.0 where Advanced Reporting is not showing any data.
 This is because Advanced Reporting job `analytics_collect_data` is not executed according to schedule.
 This article provides a patch that will create an Advanced Reporting cron group `analytics`.